 In his book Descartes Error, neuroscience professor Antonio Damasio says that almost every decision humans make is driven by emotion.
 Functional MRI scans of the brain show that consumers primarily use emotions rather than information when considering which brand to buy.

-Whether it’s greed, fear, or love that makes your clients move, there is a perfect sales response that will keep them hungry to buy.
-All you have to do is listen.
+Whether it’s greed, fear, or love that makes your clients move, there is a perfect sales response and emotional pitch that will keep them hungry to buy.
+All you must do is listen.